 At a service bureau, upon presentation of an identity document, you can apply for a certificate for yourself or on behalf of another natural person or economic operator if you have a valid authorisation.

-At a service bureau, it is possible to apply for the same certificates that can be compiled in the e-MTA – the certificate of average earned income, certificate of average earned income for public procurements of construction, taxation data certificate, certificate on absence of arrears, certificate of residence and tax liability, and balance statement.
+At a service bureau, it is possible to apply for the same certificates that can be compiled in the e-services environment e-MTA: the certificate of average earned income, certificate of average earned income for public procurements of construction, taxation data certificate, certificate on absence of arrears, certificate of residence and tax liability, and balance statement.

 Information on the location and opening hours of service bureaus of the Estonian Tax and Customs Board.